joinpursuit/Pursuit-Core-Web/node/nodejs_intro/README.md

 # Objectives
 - `Understand the need for higher-level programming languages`
 - `Articulate how Javascript and Node.js are related, but different`
-- `Demonstrate the different phases of the event loop`
+- `Demonstrate the different phases of the Event Loop`

 ## Key Vocabulary
 - Coding environment